-He married Caroline Baker (1830-1908) on 16 January 1848, two years after his mother had died at just 44.
-Caroline and Thomas had seven children across the next 22 years, the first being William Charles Allen (1851-1935), born at 36 Kingsmead Street in Bath, today the street has been truncated by Kingsmead Square car parking, [when we lived nearby. around the year 2000, this car park was well-know for being regularly terrorised by a diving seagull!]
+Caroline and Thomas had seven children across the next 22 years, the first being William Charles Allen (1851-1935), born at 36 Kingsmead Street in Bath.
+Today the street has been truncated by Kingsmead Square car parking.
+[ASIDE: when we lived nearby. around the year 2000, this car park was well-known for motorists being regularly terrorised by a diving seagull!]

 GGF1 – William Charles Allen (1851-1935)

 Rebecca Culliford (1851-1918)

 married 21 May 1971 at Widcombe Parish Church

 William Charles Allen (1873–1938)

 GF1 – Walter Thomas Allen (1877–1930)

 Dennis Allen (1879–)

 Reginald Herbert ‘Bertie’ Allen (1884–1957)